hapijs/lab/README.md

 ## Debuggers

-**lab** can be started with the option `--inspect` which will run it with the V8 Inspector enabled.
-To break on the 1st instruction also include the `--debug-brk` argument.
+**lab** can be started with the option `--inspect` which will run it with the V8 Inspector and Node.js debugger enabled

 This debugger can be accessed using the URL that is printed in the console, or used in association with a few Chrome extensions ([Node.js V8 Inspector](https://chrome.google.com/webstore/detail/nodejs-v8-inspector/lfnddfpljnhbneopljflpombpnkfhggl), [NIM](https://chrome.google.com/webstore/detail/nim-node-inspector-manage/gnhhdgbaldcilmgcpfddgdbkhjohddkj/related), etc).

 As you may know, if your tests are associated with the command `npm test`, you can already run `npm test -- --inspect` to run it with the inspector and avoid creating another command.
 If you want to listen on a specific port for the inspector, pass `--inspect={port}`.
-If you wish to have the inspector break on the first test script, you can pass `--debug-brk`.

 **lab** also has automatic support for the [WebStorm](https://www.jetbrains.com/webstorm/) debugger, just start a normal debugging session on your npm test script.